 - We use bark for landscaping materials.

-- We burn sawdust for heat and electricity or sell it to local farms.
+- Our factory collects and burns sawdust for heat and electricity, or we sell it to local farms.

 - Rough wood cuts get re-used in pallets of other building materials.